-The new devices developed by the Cao group provide proof-of-principle for using coal-derived carbon layers in two-dimensional devices.
+The new devices developed by the Cao group provide proof-of-principle for the use of coalderived carbon layers in two-dimensional devices.
 What remains is to show that such devices can be manufactured on large scales.

-"The semiconductor industry, including our collaborators at Taiwan

-Semiconductor, is very interested in the capabilities of two-dimensional devices, and we're trying to fulfill that promise," Cao said.
-"Over the next few years, the U. of I. will continue collaborating with NETL to develop a fabrication process for coal-based carbon insulators that can be implemented in industrial settings."
+"The semiconductor industry, including our collaborators at Taiwan Semiconductor, is very interested in the capabilities of two-dimensional devices, and we're trying to fulfill that promise," Cao said.
+"Over the next few years, the U. of I. will continue to collaborate with NETL to develop a fabrication process for coal-based carbon insulators that can be implemented in industrial settings."